extremepayne/High-Score/README.md

 # High-Score
 Programs that save high scores to a file.
-Original program by Micheal Dawson.

 This program was created originally as a response to the fact that the games on my calculator didn't have a good way to save highscores, and the eventual hope is that it will be able to have games write higscores to it (while still allowing manual addition of scores).